 Right to lodge a Complaint

-You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information to the purpose of ensuring that the information we process is update to date.
+You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information for the purpose of ensuring that the information we process is up to date.

 As a data subject, you have the right to stop any processing of your personal information.
 Please be aware that you must provide us with a legitimate reason for us to stop processing.
 Any request made that doesn’t conform to the GDPR will be rejected.

 The right to data portability will allow you as the data subject to have your personal information securely transferred to another organisation for processing in a format that can be read by a computer.